prasanna16-12/MyBank/README.md

 # MyBank

-'''first android application
+*first android application
-bank database using room (jetpack componant) also provided authentication using PIN '''
+*bank database using room (jetpack componant)
+*also provided authentication using PIN